 Ever since Steven Spielberg made his spectacular directorial debut in 1975 with Jaws, great white sharks have been depicted as the sworn enemy of every human who dares to venture into the water.
 This is made more terrifying by the fact that the great white is actually responsible for the maximum number of fatal, unprovoked shark attacks on humans.

 Nevertheless, the poor creature has also been subject to rampant hunting activities and is classified as a vulnerable species by the International Union for Conservation of Nature.
-You can show your support here.
+Show your support for the conservation of sharks.

 Anyone who loves creature horror will be a huge fan of shark movies.
 The sight of a huge sea creature with its jaws wide open and eager to munch silly humans is just amazing to behold and provides kickass visceral thrills.